Does Motor Oil Separate?

 As motor oil ages, it breaks down and loses its effectiveness.
 This is why it’s important to change your oil regularly.
 But how often should you change your oil, and does synthetic motor oil have a different shelf life than conventional motor oil?

-The answer to both of these questions depends on a number of factors, including the type of vehicle you drive, your driving habits, and the type of oil you use.
+The answers to both of these questions depend on several factors, including the type of vehicle you drive, your driving habits, and the type of oil you use.
 However, most experts agree that synthetic motor oil can last longer than conventional motor oil.
 One study found that synthetic motor oils retained their viscosity (a measure of an oil’s ability to flow) better than conventional oils after 24 hours of simulated driving.

 Conclusion

 If you’ve ever wondered why motor oil sometimes looks separated when you check your dipstick, you’re not alone.
-Motor oil can appear to be two different colors, and it can also look cloudy or have a milky consistency.
-This is because motor oil is made up of base oils and additives, and these can sometimes separate.
+Motor oil can appear to be two different colours, and it may also look cloudy or have a milky consistency.
+This is because motor oil is composed of several oils and additives, which sometimes separate.

 However, this isn’t necessarily a bad thing, and there are ways to prevent it from happening.
-Motor oil consists of base oils and additives that can sometimes separate, causing it to look two different colors or have a cloudy appearance.
-However, this is not harmful to your engine and there are ways to prevent it from happening.
+Motor oil consists of base oils and additives that can sometimes separate, causing it to look like two different colours and have a cloudy appearance.
+However, this is not harmful to your engine; there are ways to prevent it from happening.

 About the author